Between you and me

 19 April 2018 - 1 June 2018

 Molly Rangiwai-McHale, Love and Affection (installation detail), mixed media, 2018.

-Between you and me continues a conversation between three practitioners who work across sculpture, painting, vinyl and video installation.
-The works are developed as a second chapter to the earlier exhibition Heavenly Creatures at Verge Gallery, Sydney, 2018.
-The artists don’t claim to speak for everyone, but represent three perspectives amongst the many diverse voices of people in Aotearoa.
-While these three women share commonalities, it is their points of difference which underpins their works for these exhibitions.
+Between you and me continues a conversation between three practitioners who work across sculpture, painting, vinyl and video.
+While the works could each be considered as forms of speech, the artists don’t claim to speak for everyone.
+These three women share commonalities, but it is their points of difference which underpin the exhibition.

-Natasha Matila-Smith (Ngāti Kahungunu, Ngāti Hine) is an artist and writer based in Tāmaki Makaurau, with a Master of Fine Arts from the University of Auckland.
-Her practice often deals with social interactions and anxieties.
-Natasha’s recent exhibitions include Heavenly Creatures, Verge Gallery (Sydney), 2018; You’re my number 1, Firstdraft Gallery (Sydney); In The Flesh, Blue Oyster art project space (Dunedin) and Cold Islanders, Waikato Museum of Art and History (Hamilton), all 2017.
+Natasha Matila-Smith (Ngāti Kahungunu, Ngāti Hine) is an artist and writer based in Tāmaki Makaurau.
+Her practice often deals with social exchanges and anxieties, across installation and digital contexts.
+Recent exhibitions include Heavenly Creatures, Verge Gallery (Sydney), 2018; You’re my number 1, Firstdraft Gallery (Sydney); In The Flesh, Blue Oyster Art Project Space (Ōtepoti Dunedin) and Cold Islanders, Waikato Museum Te Whare Taonga o Waikato (Kirikiriroa Hamilton), all 2017.